 - 1. Statutes of the Organization- and all its validly published amendments. - 2.
-Certificate of Court / Magistrate / G.E.MI.
-(General Commercial Registry) for recording/setting modifications. - 3.
-Establishment document of the Official Government Gazette and the Registry of Public Welfare Properties (for Foundations). - 4.
-Tax registry (TaxisNet) entity and representation information. - 5.
-Minutes for the election of the board of directors, legal representatives and other statutory bodies (e.g. General Assembly, Supervisory Board). - 6.
-Valid tax statement. - 7.
-Valid insurance statement. - 8.
-Pending legal issues if any, written confirmation by the legal representative, stating that the Agency has no legal backlog. - 9.
-Partnership agreement (in case of partnerships). - 10.
-Financial data: - 1) Tax declarations of the last two years (unless the organization has been established for less than two years): - 2) E3 forms of the last two years (unless the organization has been established for less than two years): - Balance sheets of the last two years (unless the organization was established more recently) In case the organization is audited by Chartered Accountants, the last reference - 4) Budgets of years 2018 and 2019 (unless the organization was established more recently) - 5) Accounts of years 2017 and 2018 (unless the organization was established more recently)
+Valid tax statement. - 3.
+Valid insurance statement. - 4.
+Partnership agreement in case of partnerships (according to the template provided on the Programme's website). - 5.
+Financial data: - 1) Balance sheets of the last two years (unless the organization was established more recently) In case the organization is audited by Chartered Accountants, the last reference. - 2) Budgets of years 2019 and 2020 (unless the organization was established more recently). - 3) Accounts of years 2018 and 2019 (unless the organization was established more recently).